My kitties

 Recent Comments

-1. over 6 years ago on Breaking Cat News
+1. about 7 years ago on Breaking Cat News

 My vet (well, former vet, she’s retired now, much to my disappointment) told me that most black cats actually will have a stray white hair or 2 somewhere at least – having a completely solid black cat with absolutely no white somewhere is extremely rare, they were mostly bred out (or destroyed) due to the negative stigma of black cats.